 Click on the button below to buy this bird from our parrots farm.Buy now!

-There’s a reason why the African grey is often considered the poster bird for parrot intelligence — not only is this bird inclined to amass a large vocabulary, African greys also demonstrate an aptitude for recognizing the meaning of words and phrases.
+There’s a reason why the African grey for sale is often considered the poster bird for parrot intelligence — not only is this bird inclined to amass a large vocabulary, the red tail grey pet bird also demonstrate an aptitude for recognizing the meaning of words and phrases.

-African greys need plenty of toys that challenge their intelligence, such as foraging and puzzle toys.
+African grey for sale need plenty of toys that challenge their intelligence, such as foraging and puzzle toys.
 African greys seem especially affected by stress and commotion in their environment and can be put more at ease by placing one corner of the cage against a wall as opposed to in the middle of a room.

 Most bird keepers believe that only an experienced bird enthusiast should keep a grey.
 They are complex parrots, highly sensitive, and more than a little demanding.
 They are also charming and brilliant, but this match of sensitivity and brains can lead to behavioral issues.
 They are creatures of habit, and even a small change in routine can make a sensitive grey unhappy.
 They are prone to plucking and chewing their feathers, among other bad habits.
 Anecdotally, the TAG has a hardier attitude and may be better for households with a lot of people coming and going.
 The CAG prefers a little less chaos.

 African greys are social parrots that need a lot of hands-on time, however, they aren’t “cuddlebugs.”
 They will tolerate some head scratching and a little bit of petting, but they do not appreciate intense physical contact, though some individuals don’t mind a little snuggling.
 Every bird has individual tastes and preferences.
 A grey can also become a “one person bird,” even if every member of the household socializes with it from the beginning.